Seguin, Texas: Description

 Seguin, named in honor of Juan Seguín, a Tejano Texian freedom fighter and early supporter of the Republic of Texas, is one of the oldest towns in Texas, founded just 16 months after the Texas Revolution began.
-The frontier settlement was a cradle of the Texas Rangers and home to the celebrated Captain Jack Hays, perhaps the most famous Ranger of all.
-At this time, the Seguin area was a part of Gonzales County, the remaining portion known as present-day Belmont.
+The frontier settlement was a cradle of the Texas Rangers and home to celebrated Captain Jack Hays, perhaps the most famous Ranger of all.
+At that time, the Seguin area was a part of Gonzales County, the remaining portion known as present-day Belmont.
 The Rangers had found this was a good halfway stop between their patrol points.
 It had been maintained as a base camp by the Rangers since the early founding of the Dewitt Colony.